JustAnotherHeroRiding/What-The-Key/WTKReactNative/React Native App.md

 - equip it with all options like delete/restore, permanent delete, show/add tabs and open the spotify link
 - Manage context menu boolean in each component separately #DONE
 - Adding and getting the tabs #DONE
-- Displaying tabs if they have been added
+- Displaying tabs if they have been added #DONE

-## Combining Library and Deleted into one component
-- The logic is the same, the only difference is the source being passed to the fetch location and the track component.
-Since there difference is only one variables, I can maybe pass it as a prop from the nav menu
-- While we're at it, let's move the tab modal into a component as it only needs the track as a prop

 ## Library
 - See all tracks in the user's library #DONE